General Staff of the Mongolian Armed Forces: History

 In March 1921, the Mongolian People's Party Military Administration Department was established with five members and was renamed the "Headquarters".
 A Military Council also existed, functioning with a General Staff that was exclusively led by Soviet specialists.
 The source of the modern General Staff was the People's General Staff, established in 1921.
 It became the General Staff of the Mongolian People's Revolutionary Army in 1924, and was renamed in 1955 to the General Staff of the Mongolian People's Army.
 It was renamed before it was finally given the named of General Staff of the Armed Forces in January 1980.
 After the Mongolian Revolution of 1990, the General Staff became disassociated with the MPA in July 1991, and has since June 2002 been operating under its current name.
 From 1956 to 1990, the General Staff played a key role in strengthening the State Defense Forces and expanding the Armed Forces. organized short-term staffing.

 Structure

-The GSMAF consists of 12 directorates and departments, the Land Forces Command, and the Air Force Command.
+The GSMAF consists of 12 directorates and departments, the Land Forces Command, the Air Force Command, The Special Forces Command, Cyber Security Command and Military Construction Engineering Authority.
 The following are departments that make up the general staff main body: